The Hunchback of Notre Dame (1996 film): Stage musical

-The film was adapted into a musical production, re-written and directed by James Lapine and produced by Walt Disney Theatrical, in Berlin, Germany.
-The musical Der Glöckner von Notre Dame (translated in English as The Bellringer of Notre Dame) was very successful and played from 1999 to 2002, before closing.
-A cast recording was also recorded in German.
-An English-language revival of the musical premiered in San Diego on October 28, 2014.
+The film was adapted into a musical theatre production, re-written and directed by James Lapine and produced by Walt Disney Theatrical, in Berlin, Germany.
+The musical Der Glöckner von Notre Dame (translated in English as The Bellringer of Notre Dame) was successful and played from 1999 to 2002, before closing.
+A cast recording was recorded in German.
+An English-language revival of the musical, with a revised book by Peter Parnell, premiered in San Diego, California on October 28, 2014.

 Sequel and spin-offs

 In June 1998, Disney had announced production had begun on a sequel titled The Hunchback of Notre Dame Deux: The Secret of the Bells, and was slated for release in fall 1999.
 However, the sequel was delayed from its planned fall release in order to accommodate the recording of "I'm Gonna Love You" by Jennifer Love Hewitt.
-The sequel reunited its original voice cast, with Hewitt, Haley Joel Osment and Michael McKean voicing new characters.
+The sequel reunited its original voice cast, with Hewitt, Haley Joel Osment, and Michael McKean voicing new characters.
 In 2002, the direct-to-video sequel, The Hunchback of Notre Dame II, was released on VHS and DVD.

-Quasimodo, Esmeralda, Victor, Hugo, Laverne and Frollo all made guest appearances on the Disney Channel TV series House of Mouse.
-Frollo could also be seen amongst a crowd of Disney Villains in Mickey's House of Villains.
+Quasimodo, Esmeralda, Victor, Hugo, Laverne and Frollo all made guest appearances on the television series House of Mouse.
+Frollo could also be seen amongst a crowd of Disney villains in the direct-to-video film Mickey's House of Villains.

 Live-action remake

 A live-action remake of The Hunchback of Notre Dame was announced in January 2019.
-The script will be penned by David Henry Hwang with Menken and Schwartz returning to write the music.
-Josh Gad, David Hoberman and Todd Lieberman are set to produce, with Gad being possibly considered to play Quasimodo.
-The film, titled Hunchback, will draw elements from both the animated film and Hugo's novel.
-In January 2021, Gad stated that the project is still in the works and that he and the studio are "getting closer" to making it happen.
+The script was set to be penned by David Henry Hwang with Menken and Schwartz returning to write the music.
+Josh Gad, David Hoberman, and Todd Lieberman were set to produce, with Gad being possibly considered to play Quasimodo.
+The film, titled Hunchback, would draw elements from both the animated film and Hugo's novel.
+In January 2021, Gad stated that the project was still in the works and that he and the studio were "getting closer" to making it happen.

+In May 2023, Menken suggested that development on the live-action remake had stalled owing to the original film's content and themes: "It's a tough one, because the Hunchback movie, Hunchback story involves a lot of real, real issues that are important issues and should be explored to be discussed.
+And there has to be an agreement about how we deal with those issues.
+You know, do we do a Hunchback without 'Hellfire'?
+I don't think so ...
+So it sits in this limbo right now."